top of page

 Marma therapy alleviates many everyday ailments, including headaches, body joint and muscle pain, spinal alignment, respiratory conditions, and digestive and elimination disorders, and low energy, anxiety, depression, stress, mental focus.

-Another vital tool when administering marma therapy is the use of medicated and essential oils.
+Another vital tool when administering marma therapy is using medicated and essential oils.
 Applying these oils directly to specific marma points therapeutically increases energy, reduces toxins, creates flexibility, and facilitates changes that facilitate awareness and healing.

 Comments